Skip to content

 What Burgundy delivers as a wedding region

 Burgundy is one of the most historically dense wine regions in France, with a thousand years of monastic, ducal, and viticultural heritage layered into the landscape.
-The region's wedding-venue inventory reflects this depth: working wine estates that pair ceremonies with vineyard tastings, Cistercian abbeys with intact medieval cloisters, Renaissance châteaux with private chapels, and 17th-century stone barns repurposed as reception spaces.
-These 10 estates meet four working criteria: full-property privatisation; on-site or hand-picked accommodation suited to multi-day formats; substantive relationship to Burgundy's wine, food, or architectural heritage; and access to one or more of the region's celebrated culinary and viticultural day-before activities.
+That depth shows in the wedding estates: working wine châteaux that pair ceremonies with vineyard tastings, Cistercian abbeys with intact medieval cloisters, Renaissance châteaux with private chapels, and 17th-century stone barns repurposed as reception halls.
+Most are hired whole-property, sleep at least the wedding party on site, and sit close to the appellations, markets, and gastronomy that make a multi-day weekend worthwhile.

 Sub-regional spread: Yonne, Côte d'Or, Nivernais, Saône-et-Loire

-Capacity range: 180 to 620 seated guests
+Capacity range: intimate dinners to several hundred guests

-Accommodation patterns: 3 to 33 bedrooms across the on-site estates
+Accommodation patterns across the on-site estates

 Wine, terroir, and regional gastronomy